 Brighten Your Home

 You can enhance your home’s appeal and its value by letting in some light.
 Dark and dreary homes that feel like a cave have little appeal to most potential homebuyers.
 When you create the perception of more light in your home, you also create the perception of more space.
 Add some more light to your home by installing inexpensive tubular daylight devices.
 You can install them between your ceiling and your roof, and they act as though you have installed mini skylights.
+There are plenty of roof color tips – make sure you check them too.

 Buff Up Your Kitchen and Bathroom